zambien/vagrant-gravitational/README.md

 The three remaining hosts are "empty" hosts which will eventually be used by gravity-control to create gravity nodes.

-SSH into the control host: `vagrant ssh gravity-control`
+SSH into the control host: `vagrant ssh gravity-control`.
+The u/p is vagrant on all hosts.

 Note, that you can reach your deployment nodes: